-The City of Madrid will celebrate the 400th anniversary of the Plaza Mayor with an original sculpture installation by American artist Janet Echelman from February 9-19, 2018.
+The City of Madrid celebrated the 400th anniversary of the Plaza Mayor with an original sculpture installation by American artist Janet Echelman in February 2018.

 Echelman’s goal as an artist with this work is to remind us of the many cycles of time at various scales, ranging from a single day to the 4 centuries that people have gathered in the Plaza Mayor.
 “In the last four hundred years people have gathered at Plaza Mayor to witness bull-fights and Spanish Inquisition burnings,” said Echelman, “Today we gather together with art that explores our concept of time, to discuss ideas.
 This is a hopeful trajectory for humanity.”